Self-contained two-layer shallow water theory of strong internal bores: Jump conditions

-As seen in figure \ref{fig:gc}, with $\alpha=0$ this shallow-water (SW) front velocity is generally slightly lower than that resulting from the well-known Benjamin's formula $\dot{\xi}=\sqrt{\frac{h(1-h)(2-h)}{1+h}}$ \citep{Benjamin1968}.
-On the other hand, the recent vortex-sheet model of \citet{Borden2013} yields a somewhat higher front velocity $\dot{\xi}=(1-h)\sqrt{2h}.$ It is noteworthy that the same condition follows also from the shallow-water circulation conservation equation (\ref{eq:crc}) which formally corresponds to $|\alpha|\rightarrow\infty$ in (\ref{eq:xidh}).
-It turns out that that also Benjamin's formula follows from (\ref{eq:xidh}) with $\alpha=-1.$ This corresponds to the pressure along the interface determined solely by the bottom layer.
-It is also interesting to note that (\ref{eq:xidh}) reproduces the the general vortex-sheet formula derived by \citet{Ungarish2018} when the ratio of head losses in the top and bottom layer is substituted by $\frac{\alpha+1}{\alpha-1}.$ Implications of this mathematical equivalence are discussed in the conclusion.
+As seen in Fig. \ref{fig:gc} for $\alpha=0,$ this SW front velocity is generally slightly lower than that resulting from the well-known Benjamin's formula $\dot{\xi}=\sqrt{\frac{h(1-h)(2-h)}{1+h}}$ \citep{Benjamin1968}, whereas the vortex-sheet model of \citet{Borden2013} yields a somewhat higher front velocity $\dot{\xi}=(1-h)\sqrt{2h}.$ It is noteworthy that the same propagation velocity results also from the SW circulation conservation equation (\ref{eq:crc}) which corresponds to $|\alpha|\rightarrow\infty$ in Eq. (\ref{eq:xidh}).

+It turns out that also Benjamin's formula follows from Eq. (\ref{eq:xidh}) with $\alpha=-1,$ which corresponds to the pressure along the interface determined solely by the bottom layer.
+In the control-volume approach, this is interpreted as the conservation of energy in the bottom layer.
+Such an interpretation is based on the assumption that the flow in the hydraulic jump is stationary.
+As argued above in relation to Eq. (\ref{eq:Ep}), such an assumption is not compatible with the hydrostatic SW approximation.
+It is also interesting to note that Eq. (\ref{eq:xidh}) reproduces the general vortex-sheet formula derived by \citet{Ungarish2018} when the ratio of the so-called head losses in the top and bottom layer is substituted with $\frac{\alpha+1}{\alpha-1}.$ Implications of this rather non-obvious mathematical equivalence will be discussed in the conclusion.

-We include in figure \ref{fig:gc} also the recent results of \citet{Ungarish2018} for the gravity current speeds obtained by using control-volume method and vortex-wake model in which a shear layer of finite thickness is assumed instead of the usual sharp interface.
-The latter assumption takes this model outside the shallow-water approximation.
-All models yield the same velocity for thin layers $(h\rightarrow0):$ $\dot{\xi}/\sqrt{h}\rightarrow\sqrt{2}$, where they reproduce the classical result due to von Kármán \citep{Huppert2006}, as well as for the gravity currents that span the lower half of channel $(h=1/2):$ $\dot{\xi}/\sqrt{h}=1/\sqrt{2}.$ For intermediate heights, the SW model (\ref{eq:xidh}) with $\alpha=0$ produces in general lower front velocity than the previous models.
+We include in Fig. \ref{fig:gc} also the recent results of \citet{Ungarish2018} for gravity currents obtained using the vortex-wake model in which a shear layer of finite-thickness is assumed instead of sharp interface.
+The assumption of a diffuse interface takes this model outside the scope of the SW approximation.
+All models can be seen to yield the same velocity for thin layers $(h\rightarrow0):$ $\dot{\xi}/\sqrt{h}\rightarrow\sqrt{2},$ which is the classical result due to von Kármán \citep{Huppert2006}, as well as for the gravity currents spanning the lower half of the channel $(h=1/2):$ $\dot{\xi}/\sqrt{h}=1/\sqrt{2}.$ For intermediate heights, the SW model with $\alpha=0$ produces generally lower front velocities than the previous models.